artisan-build/agent-os-md/standards/best-practices.md

 - Use consistent naming conventions

 ### Testing
+- Do not test the framework.
+Laravel, Livewire, etc. have tests for things like CSRF protection, database migrations, etc. and we only want to test our own appliation code.
+- Do not use assertSee() and similar assertions on site content because that is subject to change and those tests are flakey, particularly in Livewire.
 - Write tests for new functionality
 - When modifying existing code, make sure it is under test.
 If it is not, write a test first before modifying the code.
 - When fixing a bug, write a test first to demonstrate the bug, then fix the bug and ensure the test passes.